FFJRM/tribute-page/README.md

 # tribute-page
 ---
-This repository is a tribute page project made as the first project of Responsive Web Design Course from **freeCodeCamp**.
+This repository is a tribute page made as the first project of Responsive Web Design Course from **freeCodeCamp**.
 You can check a demo of this Website at [this link](https://fjrm-tribute-page.netlify.app).

 ## Topics covered on this project: